Ferret mission: US

 The USAF operated its early ferret missions out of Forbes Air Force Base in Kansas (now called Topeka Regional Airport).
 European ferret missions were carried out by the 7499th Support Group in Germany, and out of Yokota Air Base in Japan.

 The 4200th Strategic Reconnaissance Wing was formed in January 1965, and its main aircraft, the Lockheed SR-71 Blackbird, first flew out of Beale Air Force Base in northern California in January 1966.
 This aircraft could fly at 90,000 ft and at over 2,000 mph.

 US ferret missions later moved to the 45th Reconnaissance Squadron of the 55th Wing, out of Offutt Air Force Base (south of Omaha, Nebraska).

+Staff on such missions are commonly electronic warfare officers.